-Baby may start to show a preference for one hand or the other as his first year goes on, but most children don’t settle once and for all on one hand or the other until they’re between 2 and 5.
+Baby may start to show a preference for one hand or the other as their first year goes on, but most children don’t settle once and for all on one hand or the other until they’re between 2 and 5.

 The rest of how and exactly when Baby settles into one hand’s dominance isn’t entirely clear, but research by a neurobiologist in Alberta, Canada suggests that toddlers tend to have different ‘handedness’ for different things – say, a different hand for reaching for toys as for food – and that this orientation of dominant hand can shift at different points in children’s development.